MichaelCurrin/send-mail/README.md

 # Send Mail
-> Send email with Gmail and Python securely OAuth sign-in flow
+> Send an email with Gmail and Python, use OAuth flow

 # Why OAuth?